Foundation / Corporation

-Grants of up to $25,000 to California nonprofits and government agencies for early intervention and prevention activities to improve children's health in eligible regions.
-Funding priorities include support during pregnancy and a child's early years, strengthening a family's connection to the community and accessible health care, and helping children maintain a healthy weight.
-Eligible programs will impact youth residing or attending school in the Greater Pasadena area, defined as the PUSD attendance area, including the communities of Pasadena, Altadena, Sierra Madre, and some unincorporated parts of Los Angeles County.
+Grants of up to $25,000 to California nonprofits and agencies for activities to improve children's health in eligible regions.
+Funding priorities include healthy weight, early childhood development, and enhancing family and community connections.
+Eligible programs impact children and youth residing or attending school in the Greater Pasadena area, defined as the PUSD attendance area, including the communities of Pasadena, Altadena, Sierra Madre, and some unincorporated parts of Los Angeles County.

 GrantWatch ID#: 146315

 Grant requests up to $25,000 will be accepted.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Apply Online: https://www.grantinterface.com/Home/Logon?urlkey=pasadenacf.
 Please use this access code to view the application: 20PCHF21.

 For assistance with the online grant application system, please contact Program Officer, Mike deHilster at firstname.lastname@example.org.